mide42/ListOfLets/ListOfLets.md

 ## Non-Java Technologies

 **Applet:**
 IFTTT (*"If this then that"*) is an online service, which allows liningk different web services together based on conditions.
-A configuration of such a "chain of services" is called *Applet*.<br/>
+A configuration of such a "chain of services" is called *Applet*.<br>
 Ressources:
 [Wikipedia article](https://en.wikipedia.org/wiki/IFTTT),
 [blog article on how to build an Applet on *ifttt.com*](https://ifttt.com/blog/2017/05/how-to-build-an-applet).

 **Bitmarklet:**
-A special *Bookmarklet* (see entry below) offered by the bookmarking service *bitly.com*.<br/>
+A special *Bookmarklet* (see entry below) offered by the bookmarking service *bitly.com*.<br>
 Ressources:
 [Page *"Does Bitly have a browser plugin?"* on *bitly.com*](https://support.bitly.com/hc/en-us/articles/231245868-Does-Bitly-have-a-browser-plugin-), [Article *"The Most Useful Bookmarklets to Enhance Your Browsing Experience"* on *howtogeek.com*](https://www.howtogeek.com/125846/the-most-useful-bookmarklets-to-enhance-your-browsing-experience/).